DigitalStrawberry/ANE-Share/README.md

 Make sure to replace the `{APP_PACKAGE_NAME}` token with your application id (value of the `id` element in your AIR app descriptor).
 Remember the id is prefixed with `air.` by default.

-Add the following key-value pairs to your `InfoAdditions` to avoid crashes on iOS 10+ when saving an image to photos library or assigning it to a contact, :
+Add the following key-value pairs to your `InfoAdditions` to avoid crashes on iOS 10+ when saving an image to photos library or assigning it to a contact:

 ```xml
 <iPhone>